-Backpacking excited me.
-I had done many day hikes, including the highest peaks in Colorado.
-But there was something about experiencing the wilderness in a multi-day adventure that had such a strong attraction for me.
+I had done many day hikes in my short life, including the highest peaks in Colorado.
+But there is something about experiencing the wilderness in a multi-day adventure that has such a strong attraction, almost irresistible.

-Fast forward a couple years.
+Fast forward a couple more years.
 I’ve learned a few things.
 It turns out this whole backpacking thing would be much more enjoyable with less weight.
-It didn’t take long for the novelty of having all this cool gear to ware off and for me to consider other options.
+It didn’t take long for the novelty of having all this cool gear to wear off and for me to consider other lighter options.

-But I want to pause here to explain something.
+But I need to pause here to explain something.

 The trend in the backpacking community these days is to go as light as possible – ultralight, they call it.
 That’s fine.
-But in some circles the trend has risen to the point of shaming people with heavy packs and glorifying those who are obviously more enlightened.
+But in some circles the trend has risen to the point of shaming people with heavy packs and glorifying those who are obviously more enlightened - or lightened.
 So, I want shut that down now.
 It’s a joy thief.

 The third reason is that my feet are much happier when they aren’t supporting extra weight.
 I like it when I can feel my toes and I'm not constantly aware of achy, overused appendages.